 Project Operations and Project Business Automation

-Microsoft’s release of Dynamics 365 Project Operations clearly is a move toward Project Business Automation, trying to create an integrated business system for project-based companies.
-The premise of the category is to eliminate the silos of applications and data that Project Businesses typically use in favor of one platform that incorporates key Project Business functions, including:
+Microsoft’s release of Dynamics 365 Project Operations clearly is a move toward Project Business Automation.
+The premise of PBA systems is to eliminate the silos of applications and data that Project Businesses typically use in favor of one platform that incorporates key Project Business functions, including:

-Adeaca has been working in the PBA space for 12 years, and Microsoft Project Operations is a greatly simplified addition to the effort.
+Adeaca has been working in the PBA space for 12 years, and Microsoft Project Operations is a more simplified addition to the effort.

 Adeaca PBA and Microsoft D365 Project Operations cater to very different needs.
-This article is an attempt to clarify what level of PBA solution is right for you.
+We wrote this article is an attempt to clarify what level of PBA solution is right for you.

 When to Use Microsoft Dynamics 365 Project Operations